BY OUR PLATFORMS

 We believe in the power of zebrafish for understanding disease and discovering new therapeutics but, importantly, we provide data supporting this assumption.

 So… why does ZeClinics use zebrafish?
-That original question started our company and still fuels our science.
-In the coming months, this blog will be a window to ZeClinics’ scientists, science, and activities.
+That original question started our company and still fuels our news.
+In the coming months, this news will be a window to ZeClinics’ scientists, news, and activities.
 We will showcase our research, providing the “what for”, the “why”, the “how”, and the “what’s next” around the zebrafish model.